aborov/cinematch/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License (GPL).
 See `LICENSE` for more information.

 ## Contact